 Make it easy for both visitors to find (and search engines to index) content by cross-linking is an important strategy in your SEO processes.
 There are many plugins available that take various approaches to listing related posts.

 WordPress 3.x has a very important SEO-relevant facility in the Links tool.
-First, theres the convenience of (albeit slowly) displaying a drop-down list of all pages and posts within the site that you can link to.
-Second, it automatically adds the Title of the page or post as the hyperlink title of the link you are adding.
+First, there’s the convenience of (albeit slowly) displaying a drop-down list of all pages and posts within the site that you can link to.
+Second, it automatically adds the Title of the page or post as the “hyperlink title of the link you are adding.
 That increases keyword count / density, and conveys additional accurate information to Google et al on what the linked page is about!

-You should also make an effort to avoid content duplication – if you have a Category called Gas BBQs, you should not have a Tag called Gas BBQs because both are likely to have exactly the same content.
 Instead, you could tag the individual BBQ items with 2-Burner, 3-Burner, 4-Burner etc, enabling visitors to extract all associated Product posts in a more useful format.
 Similarly, you might assign Tags by Product Price Ranges – Under $200, $200 to $499, $500 to $999 etc. Work forward on the basis that;

-- Every Tag and every Category create a viewable page
+• Every Tag and every Category create a viewable page

-- Search engines don’t like duplicate content
+• Search engines don’t like duplicate content

 Balance the use of Tags with the use of Categories to ensure that neither produce exactly the same output.